-- 'X' number of door supervisors (as defined in the private security industry act 2001). - 3.2 Door supervisors should be stationed in such numbers and in such positions as detailed on the attached schedule and approved plan of the premises. - 3.3 The licensee shall ensure that where physical searching of patrons is to be undertaken, that there are a sufficient number of appropriately trained staff to carry out such searches regardless of whether patrons are male or female.
-(Note this means that licensees would have to ensure door supervisors have been properly trained either to search members of their own sex and the opposite sex, or if searching is only to be carried out by door supervisors, of the same sex as the patrons that there are sufficient door supervisors of both sexes on duty).
+- 'X' number of door supervisors (as defined in the private security industry act 2001). - 7.
+Door supervisors should be stationed in such numbers and in such positions as detailed on the attached schedule and approved plan of the premises. - 8.
+The licensee shall ensure that where physical searching of patrons is to be undertaken, that there are a sufficient number of appropriately trained staff to carry out such searches regardless of patrons gender.
+Searches should be by person of gender choice with consideration of safety of all involved. - 9.
+Door supervisors will be provided with two-way radios or similar systems capable of ensuring continuous communication between each other at all times that the premises are open for a licensable activity. - 10.
+Door supervisors will wear clothing of the same style, type and colour, which may be appropriate to the nature of the venue, but which will ensure they are clearly distinguishable and identifiable as door supervisors having regard to the events and activities taking place at the licensed premises.

-- 3.4 Door supervisors will be provided with two-way radios or similar systems capable of ensuring continuous communication between each other at all times that the premises are open for a licensable activity. - 3.5 Door supervisors will wear clothing of the same style, type and colour, which may be appropriate to the nature of the venue, but which will ensure they are clearly distinguishable and identifiable as door supervisors having regard to the events and activities taking place at the licensed premises. - 3.6 The licensee will ensure that on each day that door supervisors are engaged for duty at the premises, their details (names and licence numbers) are recorded in an appropriate book kept at the premises.
+- 11. The licensee will ensure that on each day that door supervisors are engaged for duty at the premises, their details (names and licence numbers) are recorded in an appropriate book kept at the premises.
 In conjunction with this record book, the licensee shall also keep an incident book.
-This record book and incident book must be available for inspection by the police or authorised officer at all times when the premises are open. - 4.1 Glass bottles containing beverages of any kind shall not be left in the possession of any patrons after service and following the discharge of the contents into an appropriate glass or drinking vessel (see exemption).
+This record book and incident book must be available for inspection by the police or authorised officer at all times when the premises are open. - 12.
+Glass bottles containing beverages of any kind shall not be left in the possession of any patrons after service and following the discharge of the contents into an appropriate glass or drinking vessel (see exemption).